 Driven by personal passion, these folks are on a mission to feed fellow liquorice-lovers around the world with top-shelf takes on the classic sweet treat.
-The Finnish liquorice serves every mood of the day and can even be used in cooking – ever tried sea salt-infused liquorice in a red wine sauce, for example?
+This Finnish liquorice suits every mood of the day and can even be used in cooking – ever tried sea salt-infused liquorice in red wine sauce, for example?

 “This has been a passion-driven project, and our goal from the beginning has been to take LIQ into international markets and make it big,” said co-founder Jari Nenonen.

 This raw chocolate company has made serious inroads in the US by knowing how to satisfy even the most demanding sweet tooth.
 It also has plans to disrupt the food industry for the better.

 “We want to change how the food industry operates and bring joy and wellbeing to it,” stated co-founder Jukka Peltola.
 “We want to be a global brand, but instead of mass production we will get there with our own selection of niche products.”

 Life is like a box of chocolates: you never know what you are going to get.
 Open a bar of Taiga, however, and you’re guaranteed to receive a burst of nutrition straight from Finnish forests – and rivers, too, if you fancy a fish-flavoured sweet treat.
 Yep!

 “In five years, I believe that we will have a world-class brand that brings a positive feeling to people worldwide,” predicted Tanja-Maria Davidov.
 “If somebody mentions that they like Taiga, that should mean something to the other person; in other words, wonderful chocolate.”